strangerstudios/pmpro-bbpress/readme.txt

 1. Save your changes by clicking the "Update" button (or "Publish" if you are creating a new forum).
 1. Further settings can be found on the Settings -> Forums page of your admin dashboard.

+= Shortcode for Member's Activity =

+The bbPress Add On includes one shortcode to display a member's activity (topics or replies created).

+Sample shortcode usage:
+[bbp-user-activity activity_type="topic" show_date="true" title="My Recent Topics"]

+Shortcode attributes include:
+* activity_type: Accepts 'topic' or 'reply'.
+Default is 'topic'
+* bbp_user_id: Accepts any user ID.
+Omit this attribute to load the current user's entries.
+Default is the current_user->ID.
+* count: The number of entries to show.
+Default is '5'.
+* show_date: Optionally show the entry date.
+Default is 'false'.
+* show_excerpt: Optionally show a 50-character excerpt of the entry.
+Default is 'false'.
+* title: An optional title for the shortcode output, wrapped in the h2 class="widgettitle" format.

 == Screenshots ==

 1. The "Require Membership" meta box for controlling forum access.